awsdocs/aws-lambda-developer-guide/doc_source/services-cloudwatchevents-tutorial.md

 1. Choose **Create function**\.

-CloudWatch Events emits an event every minute, based on the schedule expression\.
+EventBridge \(CloudWatch Events\) emits an event every minute, based on the schedule expression\.
 The event triggers the Lambda function, which verifies that the expected string appears in the specified page\.
 For more information on expressions schedules, see [Schedule expressions using rate or cron](services-cloudwatchevents-expressions.md)\.

 ## Test the Lambda function<a name="services-cloudwatchevents-tutorial-test"></a>